Top 45 SQL Coding Interview Questions and Answers (with Tips)

 SELECT name FROM contractors;

-Pro Tip: You can make attempts to learn about SQL union.
-This can give you a better understanding of tackling such SQL coding job interview questions.
+Pro Tip: Learn about SQL UNION and gain a better understanding of tackling SQL programming interview questions.

-Advanced SQL Coding Interview Questions for Experienced Professionals
+Advanced SQL Coding Interview Questions with Answers for Experienced

-In this section, we will tackle advanced SQL programming interview questions and answers designed for experienced candidates.
+This section addresses advanced SQL programming interview questions tailored for experienced professionals.
 These questions focus on complex SQL operations, performance optimization techniques, and data manipulations.
-Mastering these concepts will enable you to tackle real-world challenges effectively and demonstrate our expertise in SQL during your interviews.
+Mastering these concepts will enable you to effectively tackle real-world challenges and demonstrate your SQL expertise during your interviews.

-Sample Answer: To optimize a slow-running query, we can analyze the execution plan and add appropriate indexes.
+Sample Answer: To optimize a slow-running query, start by reviewing the query execution plan to identify bottlenecks.
+Implement relevant indexes, avoid using ‘SELECT *’, and eliminate any redundant operations.
+Additionally, optimize the use of joins and subqueries, and leverage database-specific features where applicable..
 For instance, if we frequently search by a specific column, creating an index on that column can significantly improve performance:

 CREATE INDEX idx_employee_name ON employees(name);